AniDev2/SystemWind/README.md

 # SystemWind

 ## Project Overview
-SystemWind is a fully responsive website layout created during the Strefa Kursów certified CSS course.
-This layout features a modern design and interactive elements, including a drop-down menu.
+SystemWind is a fully responsive website layout created based on Kristian Lisowski's educational courses from Strefa Kursów.
+This layout boasts a contemporary design and incorporates interactive elements, such as a user-friendly drop-down menu.

 ## Technologies Used
 - HTML5